11 bands who wouldn’t be here without Sepultura

 Honestly, it wouldn’t be that outlandish to name Code Orange’s signature style of music after a latter-day Sepultura song.
 The Pittsburgh hardcore quintet’s music, with its unstoppably ferocious riffs and radioactive nu-metal angst, is exactly the sound that drive Sepultura’s music from Chaos A.D. onwards.
 So to describe it as ‘Refuse/Resist music’ or ‘Endangered Species metal’ would be an accurate label.
 Then again, that’s always been the beauty of both Code Orange and Sepultura’s music – it defies genre, and exists purely on its own.

 While plenty of other heavy metal bands were playing out ghost-story fantasies or nuclear war scenarios, Sepultura were always just pissed the fuck off.
-They didn’t need to go to Hell — they were already there.
+They didn’t need to go to Hell – they were already there.
 Few bands get across that raw, unadulterated hostility like Californian powerviolence act Nails, whose music seems to focus on their very real, very tangible anger at all things.
-That Max Cavalera provided guest vocals for a song on the band’s latest EP hammers home the place Sepultura has in frontman Todd Jones’ heart.
+That Max Cavalera provided guest vocals for a song on the band’s I Don’t Want To Know You EP hammers home the place Sepultura has in frontman Todd Jones’ heart.